 In this part of the lesson, students will learn more about the case of Henrietta Lacks by reading the book.
 Before they do so, have students read Skloot’s article, Taking the Least of You, which discusses other legal cases where patients fought for control over their cell tissue.

-Note: These two articles, Could Your Cells Be Worth Millions? and Ask Henrietta Lacks: Whose body is it, anyway?, can be used in place of Taking the Least of You, which requires a subscription to The New York Times to access.
+Note: These two articles, Could Your Cells Be Worth Millions? and Ask Henrietta Lacks: Whose body is it, anyway?, can be used in place of Taking the Least of You, which requires a subscription to The New York Times.

 Once students have read this article, engage them in a discussion using the questions on the HeLa teacher sheet (students can record their responses on the HeLa student activity sheet).
 Once you have had this discussion with students, use the Debate Form from the Northwest Association for Biomedical Research to lead students in a debate about patient rights regarding using human tissue for research.